 After years of looking for a good Probiotic I finally gave up!
 There just wasn’t one.
 So I decided to develop and contract for one to be created!
 It also has a unique new Prebiotic.
 The name of this new product is Phage Complete.

-Phage Complete is only $39.95 for a two month supply* and includes free U.S. Priority Mail shipping (International shipping information).
+Phage Complete is only $39.95 for a two month supply* and includes free U.S. Priority Mail shipping (click here for International shipping information).
 If you order 4 bottles the price is even less, only $35 each, or $17.50 / month, that is only 58 cents per day!
-This is much less than any serious competition, far less than even a cup of really cheap gas station coffee, works much better than either the competition’s product or the cup of coffee, and carries a 30 day satisfaction guarantee.
+Sold direct, so the price is much less than any serious competition, far less per day than even a cup of really cheap gas station coffee, works much better than either the competition’s product or the cup of coffee, and carries a 30 day satisfaction guarantee.
+Manufactured and bottled in a U.S. FDA / cGMP inspected facility.
 Really, what do you have to lose?

 The checkout process will be completed through a secure connection, no one has access to your charge card information except for PayPal.
 Using, or opening, a PayPal account is optional, a PayPal account is not required.
 If you do use a PayPal account your order can also be covered by their purchase protection.
 The first screen is where you choose the quantity (for multi-bottle discounts), from then on you’ll be on the secure (https) PayPal site.
 International orders see below for important information.
 Sales Tax will be added to all Minnesota orders.
 Orders are shipped in 1-3 business days (normally 1) unless otherwise noted here.
 Free Priority Mail Shipping in the U.S.

-If using PayPal please verify your shipping address is up to date before ordering.
+If using PayPal please verify the your shipping address is up to date before ordering.

 Click Here for International Ordering Information